Virus Toll Nears 200,000 As UN Pushes For Global Vaccine Effort - UrduPoint

 Official memorials were held behind closed doors.

-"We (usually) go away to our various watering holes, pubs or clubs, and we enjoy our mates... you talk about the old times, whilst you were serving and you talk about someone who's missing this year that was there last year," said Ray James, an Australian veteran of the Vietnam War.

-"It's going to be sad this year because we won't be able to do that." - Mecca's Grand Mosque deserted - Across the Muslim world, hundreds of millions of faithful opened the Ramadan holy month under stay-at-home conditions, facing unprecedented bans on prayers in mosques and on the traditional large gatherings of families and friends to break the daily fast.
+Across the Muslim world, hundreds of millions of faithful also opened the Ramadan holy month under stay-at-home conditions, facing unprecedented bans on prayers in mosques and on the traditional large gatherings of families and friends to break the daily fast.

 In the Islamic holy city of Mecca in Saudi Arabia, the Grand Mosque, usually packed with tens of thousands of people during Ramadan, was deserted.

-"We are used to seeing the holy mosque crowded with people during the day, night, all the time...
-I feel pain deep inside," said Ali Mulla, the muezzin who gives the call to prayer at the Grand Mosque.
+"We are used to seeing the holy mosque crowded with people during the day, night, all the time," said Ali Mulla, the muezzin who gives the call to prayer at the Grand Mosque.

-Despite the coronavirus threat, clerics and conservatives in some countries including Bangladesh, Pakistan and Indonesia -- the world's largest Muslim-majority nation -- have pushed back and refused to stop gatherings in mosques.